JackiePease/JackiePease.github.io/_posts/2021-05-03-DrawingBotV3-plotting-without-coding.markdown

 date:   2021-05-03 00:00:00 +0100
 categories: blogpost
 ---
+This is the pen plotter at DoES Liverpool.
+It's an A3 laser engraver base with a penholder and servo attached.
+I've been working on it`for a while now, and have mainly been learning about p5js and using it to produce [geometry-based patterns](https://github.com/JackiePease/p5js-sketches).

 ![plotter.jpg](https://jackiepease.github.io/assets/plotting_without_code/plotter.jpg)

-I've been working with this pen plotter at DoES Liverpool for a while now (we attached a pen holder and servo to an A3 laser engraver base), and have mainly been learning about p5js and using it to produce [geometry-based patterns](https://github.com/JackiePease/p5js-sketches).

 Recently I've been experimenting with ways people could use the plotter if they didn't want to write code.
 One interesting piece of software I found is DrawingBotV3, which gives you a wide range of ways to produce interesting effects from bitmap files (inc. jpeg and png).